dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### isDPM

-Check whether the barcode is a DPM barcode.
+Tells you whether the barcode is a DPM barcode, which is a unique type of Datamatrix code.
+Please visit this page if you would like to learn more on [how to read DPM codes]({{site.usecases}}read-dpm-codes.html?lang=android).

 ```java
 boolean isDPM()